-12.20.
-The Advisor (Financial Resources), Punjab, further stated that at the time GST design was first conceived around 2008, the rate of State VAT was standard rated @ 12.54% and merit rate was 4% but the rates rose subsequently across the States as some States started levying 10% surcharge, some raised tax rates etc. At the time GST was ushered, most States had a VAT rate of 13.5%-14% on a cascaded value which included Central Excise, in addition to CST of 2% plus the input tax credit reversals of 4% on stock transfers.
-Thus, his estimate was that most of the States had a prevalent VAT rate of 18% at the higher end which had now become 9% (as SGST) and VAT rate of 6% (together with similar cascading) had become 2.5% or 6% SGST at the most.
+The Advisor (Financial Resources), Punjab, further stated that during the pre-GST period (2008-15), the rate of State VAT was originally 12.4% and CST 4% but the rates varied subsequently among the States as some States started levying 10% surcharge, some raised tax rates etc. So, GST was rolled out.
+Most States had a tax rate of 13.5%-14% on a cascaded value which included excise duty in addition to CST of 2% plus the tax of 4% on stock transfers.
+Thus, his estimate was that most of the States had a prevalent tax rate of 18% which had now become 9% (as SGST) and VAT rate of 6% had become 2.5% SGST.
 This had an impact on the revenue front.
-He stated that Punjab's primary problem was the mismatch between ratio of Punjab's share of GDP in the Country's GDP when compared with Punjab's GST revenue vis-à-vis country's total GST revenue.
+He stated that Punjab had two-fold problem, namely Purchase Tax and mismatch between ratio of Punjab's share of GDP in the Country's GDP and GST revenue vis-à-vis country's total GST revenue.
 He added that share of Punjab in the country's GDP was 2.8% but its share of GST revenue was only 2.4%.
-This automatically neutralized all factors such as Purchase Tax.
 Since his State was getting lesser revenue than anticipated as per its share of GDP, this indicated some structural problems.
 One such problem could be in the Place of Supply (POS) Rules due to which some revenue of Punjab was going to other States.
 He gave an example of POS Rules for international travellers for which the place of supply was where the passenger embarks on the aircraft, which was mostly a metropolitan city.
 Similarly, in telecom sector, for prepaid electronic recharges done through Paytm, if address of the subscriber was not given, it was deposited in the headquarters of Paytm at NOIDA whereas revenue should have accrued to the consuming State.
 He added that as highlighted by the Hon'ble Finance Minister from Punjab, such distortions should be looked into by a Committee and the revenue should flow as per the destination principle.

 12.21.
 The Hon'ble Chief Minister of Puducherry stated that his State was a big loser of revenue under GST.
 He stated that earlier, his State attracted consumers from other States and several warehouses were located in his State.
-The previous Finance Secretary had met officers during GST roll out and he had indicated that GST would benefit the consuming States but now the experience was that all revenue of small industries was going to other States through sale.
+The previous Finance Secretary had met officers during GST roll out and he had indicated that GST would benefit the consuming States but now the experience was that all revenue of small industries was going to other States for sale.
 His State was also not getting Service Tax revenue, as per expectation.
 The tax rate on restaurants had been reduced, and during the last year, about 1,700 restaurants had been opened in his State but they were not getting much revenue from this sector.
 He stated that a proper analysis needed to be done for such loss of revenue and his State was not in a position to carry out such analysis.